heptarch/heptarch.github.io/drafts/demon.md

 it, dancing, Susan thought, like angels on the head of a pin, or the apostles celebrating their master.
-But then the teardrops lengthened inward and cruelly pierced the ball; Susan gasped at this twelvefold betrayal, beyond anything in the scriptures.
+But then the teardrops lengthened inward and cruelly pierced the ball; Susan gasped, shocked by a twelvefold betrayal beyond anything in the scriptures.
-The spikes emerged on the other side of the ball, and the whole figure shivered, as the spikes and their heads continued dancing, swelling and contracting in new patchworks, oblivious to the fate of the ball...
+The spikes pushed through to the other side of the ball, and the whole figure shivered, the spikes and their heads dancing, swelling, contracting in new patchworks, oblivious to the fate of the ball...

 More in heaven and earth, she thought.